mlombera94/forecast_R-shiny/README.md

 ## Current Bugs
 - If the user clicks on "Build Dataset" without having filled in all the sections, the application will crash, requiring the user to restart the application.
+- If the user clicks on "Build Dataset" and none of SKUs selected satisfy the condition for having the minimum number of observations or exceeding the maximum number of NA observations, the application will crash as there are no SKUs to create a dataset
 - If all SKUs are filtered out by exceeding the maximum number of zeros within the last six observations, clicking on "Start Batch Forecasting!" will result in an error "subscripts out of bounds" as there are no SKUs being forecasted.
 - ACF plots and Decomposition plots will not work if NAs are present in the data, therefore the user must replace NA values with zero values.